 First, you must remember that there are no hard and fast rules about what’s right or wrong.
 Every family will find their own way to adjust.

-In our own experience, our daughter Lily doesn’t know life without the battle her mother went through.
-All she knows is life as it is with Heather flying to Boston for check-ups and seeing other doctors.
+In our own experience, our child doesn’t know life without the battle their mother went through.
+All they know is life as it is with Heather flying to Boston for check-ups and seeing other doctors.
 It is just part of our everyday life.
-That’s not to say Heather’s cancer doesn’t affect Lily; she gets worried when it’s time for scans, but we always make it a priority to talk about how she’s feeling and reassure her that we’re staying on top of things.
+That’s not to say Heather’s cancer doesn’t affect our kid; they get worried when it’s time for scans, but we always make it a priority to talk about how they’re feeling and reassure them that we’re staying on top of things.

 At a recent Stupid Cancer meetup, we found out about an incredible resource for kids whose parents have cancer called Camp Kesem.
 It is specifically geared to help kids with the roller coaster of emotions that come from having a parent with cancer.
 Cancer can be so isolating, and having peer support is so important no matter your age.